xemcat/BajaDAQ/README.md

 - **Have Fun**: The spirit of Baja is ingenuity and adventure—keep that alive!

 Not an official legal license, just my way of saying "enjoy, but play nice."

-If you have any questions, feel free to email me: emcatwatson@yahoo.com

 ## Features
 - **Temperature Monitoring**: Measures CVT belt temperature (MLX90614 IR sensor) and portal/gearbox oil temperatures (RIFE sensors), with LED alerts for thresholds.